 Jan and her daughter, Jamie, live in a cozy two bedroom cabin, originally built by Emily.
 They have two cats.
 Jan is famous for her baking!
 And her elaborate desserts.

 Janice lives in a two bedroom, two bath single wide trailer, She has chickens, rabbits, and dogs.
 And loves to wheel and deal and attend auctions.

 I came to Alapine in 1999.
-I was looking for a community of women, where I could still live in comfort and not have to struggle to survive as I got older – so I wanted to be sure I could have the conveniences I was used to.
-I live in a three bedroom, two bath double-wide with all the conveniences: hot and cold running water, flush toilets, washer and dryer, dish washer, internet, separate woodworking shop.
+I was looking for a community of women, where I could live in comfort and not have to struggle to survive as I got older – so I wanted to be sure I could have the conveniences I was used to.
+I live in a three bedroom, two bath double-wide with my desired conveniences: hot and cold running water, flush toilets, washer and dryer, dish washer, internet, and a separate woodworking shop.
 It was also very important to me to live in womyn-only space, where my neighbors and my friends are one and the same.